keyboardio/Kaleidoscope/README.md

 ### `.configure(dictionary)`

 > Tells `ShapeShifter` to use the specified dictionary.
 The dictionary is an
-> array of `Akela::ShapeShifter::dictionary_t` elements, which is just a very
+> array of `KaleidoscopePlugins::ShapeShifter::dictionary_t` elements, which is
-> verbose way of saying that its a pair of keys.
-The first one is the one to
+> just a very verbose way of saying that its a pair of keys.
+The first one is
-> replace, and the other is to replace it with.
+> the one to replace, and the other is to replace it with.
 >
 > Be aware that the replacement key will be pressed with `Shift` held, so do
 > keep that in mind!